Eva Wigström: Career

 It was not until 1879, when she was 47, that Wigström began collecting folklore.
 Initially she visited communities near her home, including Rönneberga, Norra Åsbo, Södra Åsbo and Luggude but eventually extended her investigations to almost everywhere in Scania and Blekinge.
 Thanks to her background she was able to talk with ease to women in rural communities and through her marriage had also developed skills to deal with men and women from the middle classes.
 She soon found that women were more comfortable about revealing their background if her husband was not present.
 As a result, she undertook most of her visits alone.
 The material Wigström collected extended to folk beliefs, sayings, stories and anecdotes.
-She did not, hoever, take an interest in ballads, possibly because she had not learnt musical notation.
+She did not, however, take an interest in ballads, possibly because she had not learnt musical notation.

 Wigström's first attempts at having her work published in Sweden were unsuccessful.
 She therefore turned to Denmark where she had received training in folklore collection at the folk high school Askov Højskole, in particular from the ethnographer Svend Grundtvig.
 It was with his assistance that her first book Folkminnen 1 was published.
 Accounts of her travels were first published in the Danish journal Höjskolebladet before appearing in Swedish.